-Among the actions included in the Air Quality Improvement Plan, those aimed at promoting the use of natural gas as an alternative fuel for transporting goods by sea and land stand out.
+The Air Quality Improvement Plan includes actions that stand out: those aimed at promoting the use of natural gas as an alternative fuel for transporting goods by sea and land.

 This facilitates the effective reduction of polluting emissions, an increase in the competitiveness of transport activity and, by extension, that of other transport and intensive distribution activities or the industry as a whole.